 Edit: There have been significant updates and improvements to the solitair rules...now the soloists amongst us can fully experience the whole Vertium experience.
 There are new mechanics that govern the Complex during Phase one so a competative colonisation phase is now available as well as the existing combat phase.
 With the updated solo rules Vertium has suddenlyved gaming experience and worthy of checking out.

 The real Nitty Gritty:

 - Winners and Losers: This solo variant is winnable ( haven’t but I notice Randall has in playtests, but it is a tricky ordeal taking on the complex.
 There is a lot relying on your tactical choice of managing resources and choosing the right time to battle

-- Rules is Rules is Rules: The current about ten pages of text with an additional page for the solo game.
-This is unformatted and without illustrations as certain elements are still being refined.
-That said, they explain what is going on well and as the game itself is not hugely complex, will never melt the brain when trying to digest.
+- Rules is Rules is Rules: The current rule book has increased recently from about ten pages of text with an additional page for the solo game to 18 (rules link) This was initially unformatted and without illustrations as certain elements were still being refined.
+Now, thanks to Silke, they explain what is going on well with a multitude of newly added graphics/illustrations and, as the game itself is not hugely complex, will never melt the brain when trying to digest the information it conveys

 - Lucky Buggers: There is a large amount of luck in this game.
 Firstly in phase one, the luck of the draw for which planets the Complex gets (will they be the highest value or not) but this sets up for an unpredictable and varied playing field for Phase two.
 I like that element of uncertainty…and it is only two planets after all is said and done.
 Secondly combat relies on dice throwing, not a favourite of some folks.
 It is not all bad as the dice we will be using have 2x three symbols.
 A defensive symbol that negates one opponent attack, a photon attack that does one damage per symbol and sonic beam that does one damage per two symbols.
 Luck still plays a part but this is by no means a complete dice fest